-Shoulder Pain Treatment in Oak Lawn, IL
+Shoulder Pain Frankfort, IL

 At the core, shoulder pain is the discomfort that an individual feels in the upper arm where it connects to the upper part of the torso.
 Additionally, shoulder pain can be a result of a few different causes.
+If you are experiencing any discomfort in this region, contact Dr. Botti, chiropractor Frankfort, to figure out what’s happening.

 Frozen shoulder is when the shoulder joint is stiff, making it nearly impossible for the individual to have a full range of movement.
 This condition occurs when the tissue inside/around the joint either swell or tighten.
 Once the tissues begin to do this, it makes it challenging for the shoulder to properly move, causing the discomfort or pain.
 Today, there is no actual known cause for frozen shoulder aside from different reasons that can increase the probability of it occurring.
 Those who have undergone surgery, have diabetes, or recently experienced an injury are most vulnerable.